edjpman/edjpman.github.io/medVec/mVtutorial.md

 \mathbf{A}_f = \sum_{i=1}^f \alpha_{fi} \mathbf{X}_i
 $$

 This describes just a single attention head in the process.
 BERT however includes multiple attention heads in the same layer to model different relational aspects of the input text.
-For additional mathematical details please reference this [paper](https://people.tamu.edu/~sji/classes/attn.pdf). (cite this paper)
+For additional mathematical details please reference this [paper](https://people.tamu.edu/~sji/classes/attn.pdf) (Ji, Xie, & Gao, 2019).

 #### Layer Norm:

 After the inputs have passed through the multihead attention layer they are normalized through a z-score like method to improve their performance on deep learning based tasks as the values within a particular range support gradient based training.
 As with each layer of the encoder block, the normalization is applied to an embedding of a single token keeping the dimensionality the same, while adjusting for mean 0 and a standard deviation of 1.
-After the feedforward network portion, there is one final normalization layer before the final embedding is produced (cite devlin).
+After the feedforward network portion, there is one final normalization layer before the final embedding is produced (Devlin et al., 2019).

 #### Feed Forward:

 The last step of the encoder block (aside from a last normalization) is a 2-layer feedforward multi-layer perceptron neural network that maps the input embedding to a new vector that captures deeper and more abstract linguistic features.
-Across the different encoder blocks these networks learn different features such as parts of speech, grammatical roles, relationships of linguistic features, task specific functions, among others (cite devlin).
+Across the different encoder blocks these networks learn different features such as parts of speech, grammatical roles, relationships of linguistic features, task specific functions, among others (Devlin et al., 2019).

 #### Inference BERT:

 When using a pre-train version of BERT, the same architecture (tokenization, multi-head attention, normalization layers, feedforward networks) is used to produce deep contextual embeddings of the input text.
-The key difference with the inference step is that all input text is initialized with the token embeddings from the pre-trained model, allowing BERT to focus on optimizing the contextual representation of tokens based on the specific input, without needing to learn the embeddings again from scratch (cite devlin).
+The key difference with the inference step is that all input text is initialized with the token embeddings from the pre-trained model, allowing BERT to focus on optimizing the contextual representation of tokens based on the specific input, without needing to learn the embeddings again from scratch (Devlin et al., 2019).